PDM4AR/exercises/docs/06-collisionchecking.md

 ## Part 2: Collision Check Module

-In the second part of this exercise, we will explore an alternative method for detecting collisions using shape intersections and triangulation.
-Although triangulation is less commonly employed than the Separating Axis Theorem (SAT), it offers an intuitive approach for decomposing large polygons into manageable triangular shapes.

-For this exercise, the `CollisionPrimitives` class located in `src/pdm4ar/exercises/ex06/collision_primitives.py` is provided to you.
-This class includes the following functions:

-- `circle_point_collision`
-- `triangle_point_collision`
-- `polygon_point_collision`
-- `circle_segment_collision`
-- `sample_segment`
-- `triangle_segment_collision`
-- `polygon_segment_collision`
-- `polygon_segment_collision_aabb`
-- `_poly_to_aabb`

-We recommend that you thoroughly review these functions, as they will be crucial for the subsequent steps of the exercise.

-The context for this part of the exercise assumes a circle-shaped differential drive robot navigating a 2D world populated with fixed obstacles arranged along a predefined path.
-These obstacles can be circular, triangular, or polygonal in shape.
+In this part, you will implement a collision checking module for a circle-shaped differential drive robot navigating through obstacles.

+**Context:** A circular robot moves along predefined paths in a 2D world with fixed obstacles (circles, triangles, polygons).

-You will implement various methods to check for collisions along the possible path of our robot in the following steps.
-It is important to note that each method you implement should adopt a unique approach to solving the collision-checking problem.
-As such, the code for each collision-checking function should be distinct from one another.
+**Goal:** Implement different collision detection methods to check if robot paths are collision-free.
+Each method should use a unique approach to solve the collision-checking problem.

-By employing different strategies, you will gain a comprehensive understanding of the strengths and limitations of various collision detection methods, ultimately enhancing the robustness of the collision-checking module for path planning.
-To represent the path of the robot, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:
+**Available Tools:**
+- All collision check primitives implemented in `Part 1`
+- Collision check primitives between [circle, polygon, triangle] and [point, segment] provided in the `CollisionPrimitives` class (`src/pdm4ar/exercises/ex06/collision_primitives.py`).

+**Path Representation:** Robot paths use this data structure (`src/pdm4ar/exercises_def/ex06/structures.py`):

 ```python
 @dataclass(frozen=True)